Rigidity of center Lyapunov exponents for Anosov diffeomorphisms on 3-torus: Rigidity of center Lyapunov exponents in the accessible case

 \section{Rigidity of center Lyapunov exponents in the accessible case}

 \qquad In this section, we prove Theorem \ref{1 thm ph}.
 First of all, we recall some basic notions and useful properties of partially hyperbolic diffeomorphisms.
 Let $M$ be a smooth cloesd Riemannian manifold and $f:M\to M$ be a diffeomorphism admitting partially hyperbolic splitting $TM=E_f^{s}\oplus E_f^{c}\oplus E_f^{u}$ with dim$E^c_f=1$.
-The \textit{Lyaounov exponent} on $E^{c}_f$ at point $x$, if it exists, is denoted by $\lambda^{c}(x,f)$ and defined as
+The \textit{Lyapunov exponent} on $E^{c}_f$ at point $x$, if it exists, is denoted by $\lambda^{c}(x,f)$ and defined as

 Assume further that $f$ is dynamically coherent.
-Define the \textit{local leaf} with size $\delta>0$ by where $\sigma=s,c,u,cs,cu$ and $d_{\mathscr{F}^{\sigma}_f}(\cdot,\cdot)$ is the metric on $\mathscr{F}^{\sigma}_f$ induced by the Riemannian metric on the base space.
-By coherence, the local stable/unstable foliation $\mathscr{F}^{s}_f\big/ \mathscr{F}^{u}_f$ induces \textit{holonomy maps} restricted on $\mathscr{F}^{cs}_f \big/ \mathscr{F}^{cu}_f$ as follow,
+Define the \textit{local leaf} with size $\delta>0$ by where $\sigma=s,c,u,cs,cu$ and $d_{\mathcal{F}^{\sigma}_f}(\cdot,\cdot)$ is the metric on $\mathcal{F}^{\sigma}_f$ induced by the Riemannian metric on the base space.
+By coherence, the local stable/unstable foliation $\mathcal{F}^{s}_f\big/ \mathcal{F}^{u}_f$ induces \textit{holonomy maps} restricted on $\mathcal{F}^{cs}_f \big/ \mathcal{F}^{cu}_f$ as follow,

-such that ${\rm Hol}_{f,x,y}^{s/u}$ is a homeomorphism for some $x\in M$ and $y\in\mathscr{F}_f^{s/u}(x)$ with constants $\delta_1>0,\delta_2>0$ and $R>0$ which rely on the choice of $x,y$.
+such that ${\rm Hol}_{f,x,y}^{s/u}$ is a homeomorphism for some $x\in M$ and $y\in\mathcal{F}_f^{s/u}(x)$ with constants $\delta_1>0,\delta_2>0$ and $R>0$ which rely on the choice of $x,y$.

 Since one-dimensional center bundle automatically implies the center bunching condition in the classical work \cite{PSW}, we have the following proposition adapted to our case.
-We also refer to \cite[Theorem 7.1]{pesinbook} for this property in the view of absolutely continuous holonomy map. \begin{proposition}[\cite{PSW}] Let $f:M\to M$ be a $C^{1+\alpha}$-smooth partially hyperbolic with one-dimensional center bundle.
-If $f$ is dynamically coherent, then the local unstable and local stable holonomy maps restricted respectively on $\mathscr{F}_f^{cu}$ and $\mathscr{F}_f^{cs}$ are uniformly $C^{1}$-smooth. \end{proposition}
+We also refer to \cite[Theorem 7.1]{pesinbook} for this property in the view of absolutely continuous holonomy map. \begin{proposition}[\cite{PSW}] Let $f:M\to M$ be a $C^{1+\alpha}$-smooth partially hyperbolic diffeomorphism with one-dimensional center bundle.
+If $f$ is dynamically coherent, then the local unstable and local stable holonomy maps restricted respectively on $\mathcal{F}_f^{cu}$ and $\mathcal{F}_f^{cs}$ are uniformly $C^{1}$-smooth. \end{proposition} \begin{remark} The uniformly $C^1$-smooth holonomy maps in Proposition \ref{2 prop smooth holonomy} means that the derivative $D{\rm Hol}^{s/u}_{f,x,y}$ is continuous with respect to points $x,y\in M$.
+We refer to \cite{PSW2004} for delicate analysis for the partial derivatives of the (un)stable bundle with respect to center bundle. \end{remark}

 Recall that we say $f$ is accessible, if any two points on $M$ can be connected by curves each of which is tangent to $E^s_f$ or $E^u_f$.
-In fact, these curves have uniform length and amount \cite[Proposition 4]{D03}.
+In fact, these curves have uniform length and number \cite[Proposition 4]{D03}.
 For convenience of readers, we state it as follow.

 \begin{proposition}[\cite{D03}] Let $f:M\to M$ be a $C^1$-smooth partially hyperbolic diffeomrophism and accessible.
 Then there exists $N\in\NN$ and $R>0$ such that any two points $x,y\in M$ can be connected by at most $N$ curves each of which has length at most $R$ and tangent to $E^s_f$ or $E^u_f$. \end{proposition}